Mrbenoit624/ASThook/docs/source/index.rst

   - Function search in the apk
   - Automatic generation of a hook on a function
   - Automatic installation of the certificate
-  - Automated bypass of SLL pinning
+  - Automated bypass of SSL pinning
   - Recovery of deleted files
   - Etc.